SuleimanB/stock-analysis/README.md

 Using excel macros to create a program that can analyze stock performance for insight and analysis

-Project Overview and Summary of results can be found in the stock analysis folder within the repository.
+Project Overview and Summary of results can be found in the Stock Analysis folder within the repository.